 Time for an update on previous blog posts, especially in light of the “archived” post just published on Mamapedia:

 Speaking of our pending French exchange student, the AFS home visit went well.
 We all imagined that a stuffy older lady with a clipboard (a la Gladys Kravitz from “Bewitched”) was going to be showing up—but it wasn’t like that at all.
 Our visitor was a very friendly volunteer and fellow mom dressed in jeans and a T-shirt, whose family has hosted many exchange students.
 She put us all at ease immediately and was a wealth of information and great suggestions.
-I was so glad she asked the entire family to sit down and talk, after she checked out where the student would be sleeping, studying, etc. Again, another rare opportunity for a family “check-up” and to hear our daughters get in on the Q and A. The best line of the whole night was when the AFS volunteer was talking to us about how learning U.S. history in school would probably be new to the student, to which Emmie was amazed.
+I was so glad she asked the entire family to sit down and talk, after she checked out where the student would be sleeping, studying, etc. Again, another rare opportunity for a family “check-up” and to hear our daughters get in on the Q and A. The best line of the whole night was when the AFS volunteer was talking to us about how learning U.S. history in school would probably be new to the student, to which my younger daughter was amazed.
 “Well, think about it,” said the volunteer.
 “What do you know about French history?”
-Andy mentioned something about Napoleon, after which Emmie’s face brightened and she blurted out proudly, “I know all about Napoleon!
+Andy mentioned something about Napoleon, after which our tween’s face brightened and she blurted out proudly, “I know all about Napoleon!
 I learned about him in that movie, ‘Bill and Ted’s Excellent Adventure’!”
 (I was very glad at that moment that Gladys Kravitz was not our volunteer!)

 Elsewhere in updates: I didn’t win a spot on Nickelodeon’s Parents Picks national nominations list this year…but it’s no big deal, I barely even voted for myself or did much promotion.
 They made it harder for people to vote this time and I didn’t want to push for readers to have to “sign up to become a member” in order to do so (not all my readers are parents), so…I will just have to rest on my 2009 laurels for now!

 Which brings me to my last update.
-Allison’s high school drill team started practices this week, and she has been on time (and early) for everything so far (Yippee!).
+My teen’s high school drill team started practices this week, and she has been on time (and early) for everything so far (Yippee!).
 Today is photo day, and she wore the uniform for the first time.
 I cried when I saw her in it.
 It hit me like a ton of bricks, after she’s been watching the team and dreaming about being on it almost her whole life, to see her now as an official member.
 I hope I’m not a blathering emotional idiot when they’re out on the football field this fall…maybe I should just take a paper sack to put over my head…I’ll be the “Unknown Mom” then…with a hole cut in the front for my camera, of course!